From gourmet burgers to stoned baked pizza, see some of the most profitable food truck items

 Sure you might offer a range of different types of cheese but you get the premise.

-Falafels are from the Middle East and made by blending chickpeas with oil and spices and then deep-fried.
+Falafels are from the Middle East and are made by blending chickpeas with oil and spices and then deep-fried.

-It then served in pitta bread or wrap with salad and dressings or in a salad box.
+It is then served in pitta bread or wrap with salad and dressings or in a salad box.

 7. Mac N Cheese